cpske/ISP/agile/agile.md

 Agile is *not* a software process -- Agile values and practices are part of many software processes.

-The "*Agile Manifesto*" laid down the core values for agile software development.
+The "*Agile Manifesto*" states the core values for agile software development.

-These **values** motivate the practices and development process.
+These **values** are the reason "why" agile uses specific practices and development process.

 1. **Individuals and Interactions** over *Processes and Tools*
-     * People respond to business needs and direct the development process
+   - People respond to business needs and direct the development process

 2. **Working Software** over *Comprehensive Documentation*
-     * "Just enough" documentation - the customer wants software, not lots of software docs.
+   - "Just enough" documentation - the customer wants software, not lots of software docs.
-     * If requirements are likely to change, writing up-front docs can be a waste.
+   - If requirements are likely to change, writing up-front docs can be a waste.
-     * This is not an excuse to _not_ write documentation.
+   - This is not an excuse to _not_ write documentation.

 3. **Customer Collaboration** over *Contract Negotiation*